cloudwego/dynamicgo/proto/binary/README.md

 func AppendSpeculativeLength(b []byte) ([]byte, int)
 ```

-When encoding length\-prefixed fields, we speculatively set aside some number of bytes for the length, encode the data, and then encode the length \(shifting the data if necessary to make room\).
+When encoding length-prefixed fields, we speculatively set aside some number of bytes for the length, encode the data, and then encode the length (shifting the data if necessary to make room).

 <a name="FinishSpeculativeLength"></a>
 ## func [FinishSpeculativeLength](<https://github.com/khan-yin/dynamicgo/blob/main/proto/binary/binary.go#L195>)